// blog/calculators/

 Shoppers comparing prices across state lines

 Online retailers display pre-tax prices and calculate tax at checkout based on the shipping address.
-If you are comparing two retailers — one in your home state and one elsewhere — applying both applicable rates before comparing gives you the real cost difference.
+When you compare two retailers, one in your home state and one elsewhere, applying both applicable rates before you compare gives you the real cost difference.
 The percentage calculator adds tax to each quoted price in seconds.

 Restaurant bills and tipping